What is this medication?

 What should I watch for while using this medication?

 It may take a few weeks for your stomach condition to start to get better.
-However, do not take this medicine for longer than 12 weeks.
-The longer you take this medicine, and the more you take it, the greater your chances are of developing serious side effects.
-If you are an elderly patient, a female patient, or you have diabetes, you may be at an increased risk for side effects from this medicine.
-Contact your doctor immediately if you start having movements you cannot control such as lip smacking, rapid movements of the tongue, involuntary or uncontrollable movements of the eyes, head, arms and legs, or muscle twitches and spasms.
+However, do not take this medication for longer than 12 weeks.
+The longer you take this medication, and the more you take it, the greater your chances are of developing serious side effects.
+If you are over 65 years of age, a female patient, or you have diabetes, you may be at an increased risk for side effects from this medication.
+Contact your care team immediately if you start having movements you cannot control such as lip smacking, rapid movements of the tongue, involuntary or uncontrollable movements of the eyes, head, arms and legs, or muscle twitches and spasms.

 Do not treat yourself for high fever.
-Ask your doctor or health care professional for advice.
+Ask your care team for advice.

 What side effects may I notice from receiving this medication?